 He’s received multiple awards and recognitions over the years including: Most Influential Minorities in the Cable Industry by Cablefax Magazine (multiple years); Top Forty under 40 in Central Ohio (2010); Luminary Award by National Association for Multi-ethnicity in Communications (NAMIC) (2009); Top 50 under 50 Corporate Executive on the Move by Diversity MBA Magazine (2007).

-He is a proud father of Daniel Bakare, a creative and business development professional based in Los Angeles and Dawn Bakare, a new college graduate on her way to starting a career as a marketing and business professional in San Francisco.
+He is a proud father of Daniel Bakare, a creative and business development professional based in Los Angeles and Dawn Bakare, a marketing professional based in New York City.

 CableFax Magazine Most Influential Minorities in Cable